mlakhoua-rgb/technical/README.md

 ## 👋 Welcome

-This repository documents my **hands-on technical capabilities** and leadership experience across Datacenters/cloud infrastructure, DevOps, and platform engineering.
-While I operate at VP/Director level focusing on strategy, P&L, and team leadership, I maintain deep technical expertise and can be hands-on when needed—particularly valuable for startups and scale-ups.
+This repository documents my **hands-on technical capabilities** and **leadership experience** across datacenter/cloud infrastructure, DevOps, and Systems Engineering.

+While I operate at VP/Director/Head level focusing on strategy, P&L, and team leadership, I maintain deep technical expertise in **infrastructure, security, systems administration, and networking**—enabling me to architect solutions, validate technical decisions, and step in during critical moments.

+**For startups:** I can be hands-on from Day 1, building teams, processes, and infrastructure from ground zero, then naturally transitioning to strategic leadership as the organization scales.

 **Key Stats:**
 - 🎯 **25+ years** in Datacenter/cloud operations, IT infrastructure setup and service delivery.